AEI-ACR/pyseobnr/docs/source/notebooks/pseob_example.md

   name: python3
 ---

-## pSEOB example
+## pSEOBNRv5PHM: parametrized spin-precessing model example

-The notebook contains an example on how to use the parametrized model pSEOBNRv5HM \
+The notebook contains an example on how to use the parametrized model pSEOBNRv5PHM \
-to generate a waveform with a GR deviation in the quasi-normal-mode damping time.
+to generate a waveform with a GR deviation in the quasinormal-mode damping time.

 ```{code-cell} ipython3
 import warnings